 On the prepaid Jetpack plans, video traffic may be throttled to 720p (sometimes called HD quality).
 Subscribers on these plans that run out of regular data may continue to use additional hotspot data at a severely throttled 600Kbps speed.

 Data use on prepaid Jetpack plans is subject to deprioritization.
 As a result, subscribers on these plans may experience slower speeds than other users on Verizon’s network during periods of network congestion.

 Jetpacks have essentially the same coverage and speeds as phones on Verizon’s network.
 As is the case with phones, newer Jetpack models will tend to be capable of faster speeds than older Jetpack models.
 Thanks to Verizon’s industry-leading coverage, Jetpack’s should offer service in more of the U.S. than hotspot devices running over any other network.
 An interactive coverage map is offered on Verizon’s website.

 If you want 5G access, I’m a fan of Verizon’s MiFi M2100 5G UW.
-However, the device has a steep price of about $400.
+It’s the hotspot I use most often.
+The biggest downside to the M2100 is its steep price of about $400.